ibm-cloud-docs/text-to-speech/getting-started.md

 {: #synthesizeEnglish}
 {: step}

 The following commands use the `POST /v1/synthesize` method to synthesize US English input to audio files in two different formats.
-Both requests use the default US English voice, `en-US_MichaelVoice`.
+Both requests use the default US English voice, `en-US_MichaelV3Voice`.

 1. Issue the following command to synthesize the string "hello world" and produce a WAV file that is named `hello_world.wav`.
     -   {: hide-dashboard} Replace `{apikey}` and `{url}` with your API key and URL.